2K11CS12/Python-Django-Setup-Guide/README.md

     workon envname
     deactivate
     ```
- - requirements.txt
+ - #### requirements.txt
     A `requirements.txt` file is a file that lists all of the modules needed for the Django project to work.
-These are all the modules, such as Django, django-allauth, mysqlclient, numpy, etc. that the Django project needs to work.
+These are all the modules, such as `Django`, `django-allauth`, `mysqlclient`, `numpy`, etc. that the Django project needs to work.

     So how can we create a requirements.txt file?